 What is our evidence that tombs 50, 51 and 52 are animal tombs and not the remnants of human burials?
 The importance of location to this king is to me suggestive that human mummies probably did occupy at least one of these tombs and that the burial was found intact and removed whole minus the canopic box left in 52.

-The menagerie of occupants of tomb KV51 on the other hand are sacred burials including the ibis and the baboon.
+The menagerie of occupants of tomb KV 51 on hand is sacred burials including the ibis and the baboon.
 The ducks may be offerings to either of them or both as may be the monkey's to the baboon while the canopic mask may actually have been for one of the apes in the tomb.

 The coffin lid fragment introduced at the time of the tombs robbery/recycling?
 If there were occupants of tombs 50 or 52 then where did their mummies go?

-When found the tomb of Amenhotep II contained a number of mummies introduced into that kings tomb during the reorganization of the Valley of kings during the 21rst dynasty but beside Prince Webensenu most of the remaining mummies are kings and have come from such tombs.
-The lady found in the side room with the kings, off the burial chamber may also have come out of one of those kings tombs.
+When found the tomb of Amenhotep II contained a number of mummies introduced into that king's tomb during the reorganization of the Valley of the Kings during the 21rst dynasty but beside Prince Webensenu most of the remaining mummies are kings and have come from such tombs.
+The lady found in the side room with the kings off the burial chamber may also have come out of one of those kings tombs.

-I suggest that tombs KV50 and KV52 may sadly be the reburial tombs of members of the Amarna royal family after the return to Thebes, the three members of that family found in chamber JC off the burial chamber of tomb Kv35.
-This however I find improbable for the mummy of Tiye as the evidence points elsewhere whether in tomb KV55 that contained the mummy of Akhenaten/ Smenkhara and artifacts belonging to Tiye or the tomb in the western valley of kings of Tiye's husband Amenhotep III KV22 where there were also artifacts for Tiye.
+I suggest that tombs KV 50 and KV 52 may sadly be the reburial tombs of members of the Amarna royal family after the return to Thebes, the three members of that family found in chamber JC off the burial chamber of tomb KV 35.
+This, however, I find improbable for the mummy of Tiye as the evidence points elsewhere whether in tomb KV 55 that contained the mummy of Akhenaten/ Smenkhara and artifacts belonging to Tiye or the tomb in the western valley of Tiye's husband Amenhotep III KV 22 where there were also artifacts for Tiye.

-Could the other mummy in the same chamber known as younger lady and now through DNA linked as being Tutankhamun's mother be the occupant of the other tomb.
-What power would the boy Tutankhamun have in his mothers reburial at Thebes especially if his mother had been one of the main proponents of the heresy.
+Could the other mummy in the same chamber known as the younger lady and now through DNA linked as being Tutankhamun's mother be the occupant of the other tomb.
+What power would the boy Tutankhamun have in his mother's reburial at Thebes especially if his mother had been one of the main proponents of the heresy?